 Moisture penetration:

-- the sheathing boards and basecoat have a high resistance to water absorption if wetted.
+- the basecoat has a high resistance to water absorption if wetted.
 The System finish layer is water repellent; - the System has a low propensity for water absorption by capillary action after hygrothermal conditioning in accordance with ETAG 004.